 If you have a very common first and last name, it's harder to be found on the Internet.
 With open profiles (and assets, important detail), it's easier for them to find your name.

-Missed networking opportunity
+Lost networking opportunity

 Stock Photos from T-Kot / Shutterstock